formkit/docs-content/getting-started/your-first-form.md

 ## Conditional rendering

+Sometimes forms need to show or hide fields depending on the value of another input.
+We can do this by learning 2 new concepts:
+- [Context object](/advanced/context) — We can access an input's value (along with other data) inside our form because all `FormKit` components receive their [context object](https://formkit.com/advanced/context) in the `#default` [slot prop](https://vuejs.org/guide/components/slots.html#scoped-slots).
+- The value of a `group` - The value of [group](/inputs/group) (and `form`) input is an object with the values of its children, keyed by the childrens' `name`s.

-Sometimes forms need to show or hide fields depending on a value of another input, with FormKit we can do it easily by using the slots `value` parameter `#default="{ value }"`, for our case we want to add a small easter egg for our users, if the user decides to change all attributes to 1, we can show a paragraph telling that they found an easter egg:
+So, let's grab the context object of the `group` input and extract the `value`: `#default="{ value }"`.
+We want to add a small easter egg for our user if they decide to change all attributes to 1:

 <example
   name="Conditional rendering"